JuliaWaveScattering/EffectiveWaves.jl/docs/src/library/library.md

 Much of the code is dispatched based on the underlying symmetries of the problem

 ## The symmetry of the material and source
-The symmetry shared between the material shape and source are used to specialise the form of the wavemode, see [Background](@ref).
+The symmetry shared between the material shape and source are used to specialise the form of the wavemode, see [Theoretical background](@ref).
 ```@docs
 Symmetry
 WithoutSymmetry